openbrian/districtbuilder/README.md

  - Run 'bash bashsort.sh' to sort all the .csv files and combine them into "people.csv"

 Lastly, /index.html will display the tiles using Google JavaScript mapping API!
 You can watch the tiles fill in as they finish rendering if you zoom in and out.

-> When you're done with your virtual machine, be sure to turn it off by running `vagrant destroy`, the same way you ran `vagrant up`.

 <http://twitter.com/openbrian>
 <brian@derocher.org>